 Business Strike Dies

 We identify dies with unique identifiers.
-For each year, the business strike obverse dies are identified with numeric identifiers – 1, 2, 3, etc. We’ve attempted to sequence the dies such that obverse 1 is the first die used in a given year, obverse 2 the second, etc. One word of caution – we froze these designators once the die marriages were documented on our web site, but we expect that new die marriages will be discovered.
-When they are, we will add them to the end of the sequence.
-Hence this sequencing won’t continue to represent the emission sequence if new die marriages are discovered.
+For each year, the business strike obverse dies are identified with numeric identifiers – 1, 2, 3, etc. We’ve attempted to sequence the dies such that Obverse 1 is the first die used in a given year, Obverse 2 the second, etc. One word of caution – we froze these designators once the die marriages were documented on our web site.
+Several new dies have been discovered since that time, and we expect that more new dies will be discovered, or new information will necessitate changes in the emission sequence.
+We will assign new dies the next number at the end of the sequence.
+Hence die numbering may not always follow the emission sequence.

-Business strike reverse dies are identified with alphanumeric identifiers – A, B, C, etc. Again, we’ve attempted to sequence the dies such that reverse A is the first die used in a given year, reverse B the second, etc. As with the obverse dies we froze these designators once the die marriages were documented on our web site.
-Reverse dies discovered subsequently will be added to the end of the sequence, disrupting the emission sequence representation.
+Business strike reverse dies are identified with alpha identifiers – A, B, C, etc. Again, we’ve attempted to sequence the dies such that Reverse A is the first die used in a given year, Reverse B the second, etc. As with the obverse dies, we froze these designators once the die marriages were documented on our web site.
+New reverse dies discovered will be assigned the next alpha designator at the end of the sequence, possibly disrupting the emission sequence representation.
 An additional level of complexity applies to the reverse dies.
 They were often transitional across multiple years.
 For these cases the die is identified with its alphanumeric identifier in its first year of use.
 In subsequent years, the year of first use is added to the identifier.
 Thus 1848 Reverse A, which is transitional across several years, is referred to as Reverse A in 1848 and Reverse 1848 A in each subsequent year.
-If a die is discovered to be transitional to an earlier year after the die marriages have been documented on our web site the identifier will be changed to reflect the correct first year of use.
+If a die is discovered to be transitional to an earlier year after the die marriages have been documented on our web site, the identifier will be changed to reflect the correct first year of use.

-In order to reduce any confusion that the discovery of new dies may produce we will include on our website an emission sequence table for each year.
+To reduce any confusion that the discovery of new dies may produce we will include on our website and on future editions of our book or printed addenda an updated emission sequence table for each year.

 Proof dies are identified in the same manner as business strike dies, but a P is added to the identifier.
 Obverse dies are designated P1, P2, etc. Reverse dies are PA, PB, etc. Transitional proof dies are treated in the same manner as transitional business strike dies.
 The first year of use is added to the designation in subsequent years.
 An example is Reverse 1840 PA, which is used in most years through 1854.